Efficient unitary designs with a system-size independent number of non-Clifford gates: Results

 \begin{corollary}[$K$-interleaved Clifford circuits as relative $\varepsilon$-approximate $t$-designs] There are constants $C_1'(K), C_2'(K)$ such that a $K$-interleaved Clifford circuit is a relative $\varepsilon$-approximate $t$-design in depth $k\geq C_1'(K)\log^{2}(t)(2nt+\log(1/\varepsilon))$ for all $n\geq C_2'(K)t^2$. \end{corollary} Hence, if we drop the system-size independence, we can achieve a scaling of $O(nt)$ at least until $t~\sim \sqrt{n}$.

 While we believe the setting of $K$-interleaved Clifford circuits to be the more relevant case, the same method of proof works for \textit{Haar}-interleaved Clifford circuits.
 Here, we draw not from the gate set $\{K_i,K^{\dagger}_i,\one\}$, but instead Haar-randomly from $U(2)$.
-The advantage is that we obtain explicit constants for the depth, while the depth in the $K$-interleaved setting has to depend on a constant (as $K$ might be arbitrarily close to the identity). \begin{proposition}[Haar-interleaved Clifford circuits as relative $\varepsilon$-approximate $t$-designs] For $k\geq 36(33t^4+3t\log(1/\varepsilon))$, Haar-interleaved Clifford circuits with depth $k$ form an additive $\varepsilon$-approximate $t$-design for all $n\geq 32t^2+7$. \end{proposition} Similarly, variants of Corollary~\ref{cor:dropindependence} for Haar-interleaved Clifford circuits can be obtained, here also without the $\log^{2}(t)$ dependence.
+The advantage is that we obtain explicit constants for the depth, while the depth in the $K$-interleaved setting has to depend on a constant (as $K$ might be arbitrarily close to the identity). \begin{proposition}[Haar-interleaved Clifford circuits as additive $\varepsilon$-approximate $t$-designs] For $k\geq 36(33t^4+3t\log(1/\varepsilon))$, Haar-interleaved Clifford circuits with depth $k$ form an additive $\varepsilon$-approximate $t$-design for all $n\geq 32t^2+7$. \end{proposition} Similarly, variants of Corollary~\ref{cor:dropindependence} for Haar-interleaved Clifford circuits can be obtained, here also without the $\log^{2}(t)$ dependence.
+Finally, we discuss an application to higher R\~{e}nyi entropies in Appendix~\ref{section:renyi}.